naugtur/npm-audit-resolver/README.md

 This tool creates a `audit-resolv.json` file in your app and interactively helps you manage security of your dependencies.

+** This is experimental, built in a few hours.
+When using this software you are still responsible for the security of your app **

 ## Install

 Requires npm v6.1.0 installed alongside